kristianmandrup/racer-mw/lib/Files overview.md

 - model
 - attribute

+### PathResource

-A PathResource is usually used to create a container object which is not a collection and not a model either, such as `_page`.
+Used to create a container object which is not a collection and not a model either, such as `_page`.

+### CollectionResource

-A CollectionResource can maintain a list of ModelResource objects (through its pipe).
+Can maintain a list of ModelResource objects (through its pipe).

+### ModelResource

-A ModelResource can have AttributeResource resources (through its pipe).
+Can have *AttributeResource* resources (through its pipe).

+### BaseResource

-The BaseResource contains base functionality for a Resource, such as access to the pipe and infrastructure services such as the gateway to Racer store execution.
+Contains base functionality for any *Resource*, such as access to the pipe and infrastructure services such as the gateway (*RacerSync*)to Racer store execution.

+### Filter and Query

-Filter and Query are special objects, returned by filter and query functions from Racer.
+*Filter* and *Query* are special objects, returned by filter and query functions from Racer.
 Each provide a subset of functions available for further chaining, such as `get` and `ref` that act on the result.

-Queries contain a set of scoped queries for reuse (much like Rails "named scopes").
-The ResourceCommand wraps a command ready for execution on Racer (via sync).
+*Queries* contain a set of scoped queries for reuse (much like *Rails* "named scopes").

+### ResourceCommand

+Wraps a command ready for execution on Racer via *RacerSync*.

 ### Crud